Software Testing - Quick Guide

-This testing, the highest-level modules are tested first and progressively lower-level modules are tested after that.
+In this testing, the highest-level modules are tested first and progressively, lower-level modules are tested thereafter.

 In a comprehensive software development environment, bottom-up testing is usually done first, followed by top-down testing.
-The process concludes with multiple tests of the complete application, preferably in scenarios designed to mimic those it will encounter in customers' computers, systems and network.
+The process concludes with multiple tests of the complete application, preferably in scenarios designed to mimic actual situations.

-This is the next level in the testing and tests the system as a whole.
-Once all the components are integrated, the application as a whole is tested rigorously to see that it meets Quality Standards.
+System testing tests the system as a whole.
+Once all the components are integrated, the application as a whole is tested rigorously to see that it meets the specified Quality Standards.
 This type of testing is performed by a specialized testing team.

-System testing is so important because of the following reasons:
+System testing is important because of the following reasons:

 The application is tested thoroughly to verify that it meets the functional and technical specifications.

-The application is tested in an environment which is very close to the production environment where the application will be deployed.
+The application is tested in an environment that is very close to the production environment where the application will be deployed.

-System Testing enables us to test, verify and validate both the business requirements as well as the Applications Architecture.
+System testing enables us to test, verify, and validate both the business requirements as well as the application architecture.

-Whenever a change in a software application is made it is quite possible that other areas within the application have been affected by this change.
-To verify that a fixed bug hasn't resulted in another functionality or business rule violation is Regression testing.
-The intent of Regression testing is to ensure that a change, such as a bug fix did not result in another fault being uncovered in the application.
+Whenever a change in a software application is made, it is quite possible that other areas within the application have been affected by this change.
+Regression testing is performed to verify that a fixed bug hasn't resulted in another functionality or business rule violation.
+The intent of regression testing is to ensure that a change, such as a bug fix should not result in another fault being uncovered in the application.

-Regression testing is so important because of the following reasons:
+Regression testing is important because of the following reasons:

 Minimize the gaps in testing when an application with changes made has to be tested.

-Testing the new changes to verify that the change made did not affect any other area of the application.
+Testing the new changes to verify that the changes made did not affect any other area of the application.

 Test coverage is increased without compromising timelines.